thomasjwebb/monophonic-generator/report.md

 * Quantization precision to apply
 * Number of previous notes to look at when training the supervised model (SVM)
 * Number of cluster centers for the unsupervised classification model (K Means)
+* SVM class weight

 Quantization is a balancing act between several different concerns.
 Quantizing to lower precision means discarding more data and by pushing multiple notes that didn't overlap into overlapping, potentially discarding much more data as polyphonic sequences are left out of the training for the model.
 Quantizing to higher precision can increase the dimensionality of the data.
 I went with quantizing to eight notes.

 The number of previous notes to look at gives the model more data to consider in making predictions but can lead to overfitting if the value is too high.
 I looped through different values for this parameter and comparing the scores.
 See the visualization in the conclusion section.

 The number of cluster centers is important as this influences the quality of the classifier, which provides one of the values used by the SVM model.
 Too few clusters and songs in different modes are spuriously classified together, too many and we're unduly ignoring commonalities.
 I looped through different values for that and graphed the graph distinctiveness in the exploratory visualizations section.

+The SVM itself can be adjusted in a number of ways.
+The class weight is one that appears most relevant to this application.
+By default, we're giving the model an undifferentiated sequence of floating point features.
+However, we could give the cluster assignment (key/mode) value additional weight, given how much information that one feature really gives us, compared to the previous note features.
+Conversely, using balanced mode can tell the algorithm to give a value more weight, the rarer it is.

 ## IV.
 Results